 In contemporary philosophy, the most prominent theory of imagination’s role in engagement with the arts is presented in Kendall Walton’s Mimesis as Make-Believe (1990).
 (Although Walton uses “fictions” as a technical term to refer to artworks, his conception of the arts is broad enough to include both high-brow and low-brow; popular and obscure; a variety of specific arts such as poetry and videogames; and—as Stacie Friend (2008) clarifies—both fictive and non-fictive works.)
 Walton’s core insight is that engagement with the arts is fundamentally similar to children’s games of make-believe.
 When one engages with an artwork, one uses it as a prop in a make-believe game.
 As props, artworks generate prescriptions for imaginings.
 These prescriptions also determine the representational contents of artworks (that is, “fictionality”, or what is true in a fictional world).
 When one correctly engages with an artwork, then, one imagines the representational contents as prescribed.

 Out of all the arts, it is the engagement with narratives that philosophers have explored most closely in conjunction with imagination (see Stock 2013 for an overview).
 Gregory Currie (1990) offers an influential account of imagination and fiction, and Peter Lamarque and Stein Haugom Olsen (1996) discuss literature specifically.
 Indeed, this research program—despite many criticisms of Walton’s specific theory—remains lively today (see, for example, papers in Nichols (ed.)
 2006b).
-However, Derek Matravers (2014) notably criticizes it and argues that imagination is not essential for engagement with narratives.
+For example, Kathleen Stock (2017) argues that a specific kind of propositional imagination is essential for engagement with fictions.
+In dissent, Derek Matravers (2014) argues that, contra Walton, imagination is not essential for engagement with fictions.

 Philosophers have sought to clarify the role of imagination in engagement with the arts by focusing on a number of puzzles and paradoxes in the vicinity.
 The puzzle of imaginative resistance explores apparent limitations on what can be imagined during engagements with the arts and, relatedly, what can be made fictional in artworks.
 The paradox of emotional response to fictions (widely known as “paradox of fiction”) examines psychological and normative similarities between affective responses prompted by imaginings versus affective responses by reality-directed attitudes.
 The paradox of tragedy and the paradox of horror examine psychological and normative differences between affective responses prompted by imaginings versus affective responses by reality-directed attitudes.
 Finally, the puzzle of moral persuasion is concerned with real-world outputs of imaginative engagements with artworks; specifically, whether and how artworks can morally educate or corrupt.
 For more detail on each of these artistic phenomena, see the Supplement on Puzzles and Paradoxes of Imagination and the Arts.